Exotic Cluster Structures on $SL_n$ with Belavin-Drinfeld Data of Minimal Size, I. The Structure: Introduction

 \section{Introduction}

-Since cluster algebras were introduced in \cite{FZ1}, a natural question was the existence of cluster structures in the coordinate rings of a given algebraic variety $V$.
+Upon the introduction of cluster algebras in \cite{FZ1}, a natural question has arisen: do (multiple) cluster structures in the coordinate rings of a given algebraic variety $V$ exist?
 Partial answers were given for Grassmannians $V=Gr_{k}\left(n\right)$ \cite{Scott} and double Bruhat cells \cite{BFZ}.
 If $V=\mathcal{G}$ is a simple Lie group, one can extend the cluster structure found in the double Bruhat cell to one in $\mathcal{O}\left(\mathcal{G}\right)$.
 The compatibility of cluster structures and Poisson brackets, as characterized in \cite{GSV1} suggested a connection between the two: given a Poisson bracket, does a compatible cluster structure exist?
 Is there a way to find it?

 In the case that $V=\mathcal{G}$ is a simple complex Lie group, R-matrix Poisson brackets on $\mathcal{G}$ are classified by the Belavin--Drinfeld classification of solutions to the classical Yang Baxter equation \cite{BDsolCYBE}.
 Given a solution of that kind, a Poisson bracket can be defined on $\mathcal{G}$, making it a Poisson -- Lie group.